 Today we’re sleeping in – our morning yoga session doesn’t start until 9 am.
 After breakfast Jutta is offering an optional gestalt therapy session that I decide to join.
 I wonder if there is a place in the world better suited to finding oneself than the desert.

 There’s nothing on the schedule in the afternoon, so we explore the area around the camp, climb dunes, and take pictures.
 Behind the first ridge I am on my own and I enjoy a fascinating silence.

 Another yoga session awaits in the evening – heaven!

 We’ve got guests joining us for dinner: Ahmed and Adil have brought drums, a guitar, and a load of stories – add to that a great meal and Moroccan wine and you’ve got an unforgettable Berber evening in the desert.

+Before dinner we are calming our minds with another inspiring yoga session.
 In the evening we’re sitting around a bonfire reminiscing on the past two days in Erg Chebbi – our desert experience is still very much on our minds.

 We split up: half of us have opted for wellness in a Hammam, the other half still wants more Marrakesh and embarks on a tour through the city’s old town.
 Back at the hotel we assemble on the roof for dinner after an evening yoga session.
 There is a bit of melancholy when, over a great meal and Moroccan wine, we look back at our travels.
 More than a 1000 kilometers we have covered in Morocco, from the metropolis that is Marrakesh across mountain passes, through towns and villages into the seclusion of our desert camp.
 We have met locals and expats who shared their meals and stories with us, experienced yoga under the African sun, on rooftops, and in the desert – it’s been so much, yet it all went by too quickly.